 Since profit or loss calculations are often only made by businesses on a quarterly or annual basis, it is not possible to collect data on current income in the same way as can be done for employee income or current cash transfer income.
 Instead, survey respondents are requested to provide an estimate of their own business income they expect to receive in the current financial year.
 Responses are likely to be less accurate when collected early in the year and more accurate when collected later in the year, and there is some likelihood that responses will be too optimistic or too pessimistic, resulting in some bias in the aggregate estimate.
 However, this methodology gives better results than the methodology used in surveys up to and including 2002–03 that simply extrapolated reported own business income from the previous financial year onto the current period.
 Under the previous methodology, estimates could also have a strong downwards bias - particularly for new businesses - but could also be significantly upwardly biased if the current business circumstances had turned down from the previous year.

 Investment income includes interest and dividend income received as a result of the ownership of financial assets such as bank accounts and shares, and rent and royalty income received from the ownership of non-financial assets.
-The 2015–16 SIH and HES also includes income from offset accounts, which is an estimate of the amount households saved in interest on their loans, as a component of income.
+From 2015–16 SIH also includes income from offset accounts, which is an estimate of the amount households saved in interest on their loans, as a component of income.

 The rent component of investment income is measured on a net basis, that is, gross rent less operating expenses and depreciation allowances.
 Interest paid on money borrowed to purchase shares or units in trusts is also deducted from income earned from these sources giving a net income earned from such investments.
 All other components, for which associated expenses are normally relatively small, are on a gross basis.